-The University and this Department determine a faculty member's tenure status and rank based on assessment of achievements in the three functions of tenure-line faculty members, referred to as criteria in University Regulations: (1) research/scholarship, (2) teaching, and (3) service.
+The University and this College determine a faculty member's tenure status and rank based on assessment of achievements in the three functions of tenure-line faculty members, referred to as criteria in University Regulations: (1) research/creative activity, (2) teaching, and (3) service.

 Summary ratings of performance in each of these three areas serve as the standards set for retention, promotion, and tenure.
-As permitted by University Regulations, this Department uses a four-level scale of standards for evaluating performance: excellent, very good, effective, and not satisfactory.
+University Regulations identify a three-level scale of standards for evaluating performance: excellent, effective, and not satisfactory.